Sites and Landmarks In DC - Washington DC Landmarks You Simply Must See

 Washington DC Landmarks - What Is A Landmark?

 You may be wondering what exactly constitutes a landmark.
 A landmark is a recognizable feature of a physical location, often serving as a point of reference or a symbol of significance.
-The capital of the United States, Washington DC, is filled with them.
+The capital of the United States, Washington DC, is filled with historic landmarks.

 Landmarks can take many forms, such as natural features like mountains or bodies of water, or man-made structures like buildings, monuments, or statues.
 Landmarks in DC constitute more of the latter.
 Landmarks are typically well-known and may hold historical, cultural, or geographical importance.
 They often attract tourists and serve as meeting points or navigational aids for locals and visitors.